 Your first priority should be shelter, food and electricity/heat.
 These are the basics that an individual needs to live.
 Within these categories it is possible to overspend.
 Your housing should not be more than twenty five percent of your salary.
 If it is then you need to sell your house and buy a new one, or increase your income.
 You can decide which way you want to deal with the situation.
 Similarly you should do all you can to keep your grocery bill at a reasonable level.
 Reasonable may have different limits if you are deeply in debt and behind on your bills as compared to being debt free.
 Do not starve, but you can work to lower your grocery bill.
 Also you should try to lower utility costs as much as possible.
+It can difficult to cover these bills when the fluctuate.
+You need to budget to cover the fluctuating bills so you can cover the months they are more expensive.

 Deciding on the remaining priorities in your budget after this is completely up to you.
 You may decide that the gym membership is more important than saving for a big screen television or that shopping for clothes is more fun than going out to the movies.
 The key to the rest of your spending is to not overspend.
 You can divide your eating out, clothing and entertainment categories is a variety of ways that suit you and your personality.
 This may change over time as your priorities change throughout your life.